gronnmann/SusBot/README.md

 ```
 Save the file, and make sure it's in the same directory as SusBot_Discord.exe.

-4. Open the command line, and navigate to the folder.
-Launch the bot using SusBot_Discord.exe
+4. Launch the bot starting using SusBot_Discord.exe

 Alternate Step 3:
-Instead of creating the text file, you can also launch the bot using the command:
+Instead of creating the text file, you can also launch the bot using the command (in the commandline):
 ```
 SusBot_Discord.exe [Among Us directory] [Discord Token]
 ```